mishka444/OliviaPadillaRepo/README.md

 ![Elk-Stack Diagram](https://github.com/mishka444/OliviaPadillaRepo/blob/main/Diagram/ELK-Stack%20Diagram.drawio.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the .yml file may be used to install only certain pieces of it, such as Filebeat.
+The links to the files provided are txt because I was unable to access my Azure account after day three.
+Therefore, some of this project will be writted and some will have screenshots.

  [Elk-Stack Playbook](https://github.com/mishka444/OliviaPadillaRepo/blob/main/Ansible/Elk-PlayBook.txt)